Food for Peace

+Food for Peace is a United States food distribution program.
 Since the 1950s, in different administrative and organizational forms, the United States' Food for Peace program has used America's agricultural surpluses to provide food assistance around the world, broaden international trade, and advance U.S. international diplomacy.
 Approximately 4 billion people in 150 countries have benefited directly from U.S. food assistance.

 The Bureau for Humanitarian Assistance within the United States Agency for International Development (USAID) is the U.S. Government's largest provider of overseas food assistance.
 The food assistance programming is funded primarily through the Food for Peace Act.
 The Bureau for Humanitarian Assistance also receives International Disaster Assistance Funds through the Foreign Assistance Act (FAA) that can be used in emergency settings (more information below).

 While U.S. food aid started out in the 1950s by donating surplus U.S. commodities to nations in need, the U.S. now purchases food for donation directly from American farmers through a competitive process.
 The Bureau for Humanitarian Assistance identifies need in close consultation with the host government requesting the assistance.

 During the 2010s the program underwent revisions offered by in the Administration's Fiscal Year 2014 budget.
 These revisions would change the program to provide cash donations rather than American grown and delivered food.
 On April 24, 2013, the chairman of USA Maritime, a coalition of carriers and maritime unions, wrote a statement which discussed the efficacy of the program and specifically the importance of the U.S. Merchant Marine in delivering the U.S. food aid to people who are undernourished around the world.
 Henry cited the fact that USAID's own data actually revealed that the traditional efforts to deliver food as opposed to cash transfers for countries to buy their own food is actually 78 percent cheaper per ton of food.
 Henry offers that this is a significant fact in the effort to address global hunger.

+Food for Peace was moved from USAID to the U.S. Department of Agriculture after DOGE dismantled USAID during the second Donald Trump administration.
+After the move, Food for Peace was repurposed to provide food aid to non-emergency countries while bypassing countries at risk of famine.